Raw-JPEG Adapter: Efficient Raw Image Compression with JPEG: Experiments

 As in-domain evaluation, we used the S24 test set (400 images).
 For cross-camera generalization, we tested on three external datasets: S7 (220 smartphone images) \cite{S7}, MIT-Adobe FiveK (5,000 images from 35 DSLR cameras) \cite{Adobe5K}, and NUS (1,736 images from 8 DSLR cameras) \cite{NUS}.
 All Bayer raws were demosaiced with Menon's algorithm \cite{menon2007demosaicing}.

 We report results at JPEG qualities 100, 95, 75, 50, and 25, training a separate model for each.
 Comparisons include invertible pre-processing alternatives, metadata-based methods, and bidirectional neural ISPs.
 Our method \textit{is not} a new codec but a fidelity-oriented pre-processing stage for JPEG, which naturally inherits JPEG's storage efficiency.
 Bits-per-pixel (BPP) is determined by the quality setting, but our Raw-JPEG Adapter consistently achieves higher fidelity than alternatives while maintaining comparable BPP and significantly outperforming direct JPEG on raw.
-To capture the trade-off between BPP and tonal diversity, we additionally report a weighted BPP metric in the supp. materials (Sec.~\ref{supp-sec:weighted-bpp}).

 For metrics, we compute PSNR, SSIM, and MS-SSIM~\cite{ssim, ms_ssim} against uncompressed raw, and measure compression ratio (CR) relative to 16-bit uncompressed raw PNGs.
-We report results with and without the DCT component and color/intensity augmentations to assess their impact (see Sec.~\ref{sec:ablations} in the supp. materials for additional ablation studies).
+We report results with and without the DCT component and color/intensity augmentations to assess their impact (see Sec.~\myref{sec:ablations}{2.3} in the supp. materials for additional ablation studies).